davidcosc/davidos/README.md

 Historically, the earliest versions of x86 CPUs did not come close to handling 64 bit instructions.
 The first generations of x86 CPUs were limited to 16 bit instructions.
 The way these earliest x86 16 bit CPUs worked, was later called real mode.
 Even today all x86 CPUs still support real mode for backward compatibility.
 Infact all x86 CPUs initially start running in this 16 bit real mode.
 It is up to the bootloader to switch to a more modern CPU mode i.e. long mode, which uses 64 bit instructions.
 For the purpose of our miniature operating system, we will keep using real mode for now though.

 In theory, using 16 bit would limit us to an address space of 64 KB.
-Even for old systems this would not have been enough to work with.
 Intel uses a concept called segmentation to extend the available address space size.
 Instead of only using a single 16 bit general purpose register to calculate an address, an additional 16 bit segment register is used.
 The combination of both registers allows us to address up to 2^20 bytes or 1 MB of memory.
 The reason the avaiblable address space ist limited to 2^20 addresses instead of 2^32 is due to hardware design.
-8086 CPUs only had 20 physical address pins.
+8086 CPUs only had 20 physical address pins, limiting the address bus to 20 lines.

 The following notation is used to specify a byte address using segmentation:
 ```